Joyan9/learning_data_engineering/dbt/Refactoring SQL for Modularity/Refactoring_Process.md

 1. **Migrate Legacy code to dbt**
     - This could also involve changing the SQL flavour if you are migrating to a different DBMS (from MySQL to Snowflake)
     - Within your dbt project you can create a folder `legacy` under `models` directory
+    - Ensure that it can run and build in your data warehouse by running `dbt run`.

 2. **Change the hard-coded Table Reference to Source Function**